Ni no Kuni: Reception

-The first two main games were very well received, with praise particularly directed at the visual design, characters and story, soundtrack, and unique gameplay.
+The first two main games were well received, with praise particularly directed at the visual design, characters and story, soundtrack, and unique gameplay.
 Dominion of the Dark Djinn scored 38/40 from Japanese publication Famitsu, who felt that the game's elements are effectively utilized to maintain excitement.
 Michael Baker of RPGamer named it the "best overall game" at the time, and Janelle Hindman of RPGLand wrote that the game is "a reminder of why people used to flock to the JRPG genre in the first place".
 Nintendo Gamer's Matthew Castle called it "one of the best experiences on DS".
-Wrath of the White Witch also received critical acclaim.
-It received 85 out of 100 from Metacritic, indicating "generally favorable reviews".
+Wrath of the White Witch also received "generally favorable" reviews, according to Metacritic.
 Colin Moriarty of IGN named it "one of the best RPGs", and among the best PlayStation 3 exclusives, and Kevin VanOrd of GameSpot wrote that it joins "that elite group of games providing such an enticing world that you can't imagine never having visited".

 The artistic design of Dominion of the Dark Djinn and Wrath of the White Witch received acclaim, being favorably compared to Studio Ghibli's previous work; Stephanie Bendixsen of Good Game called the art "vibrant and exciting", noting that it "brings the game to life in the most beautiful way".
 The story and characters were also well received, with IGN's Moriarty naming them among the game's standout features and Edge praising the believable and complex characters.
-Critics considered the games' music to be appropriate for gameplay; Jim Sterling of Destructoid compared the soundtrack favorably to Dragon Quest VIII, and RPGLand's Hindman lauded the music as "gorgeously crafted".
+Critics considered the games' music to be appropriate for gameplay; James Stephanie Sterling of Destructoid compared the soundtrack favorably to Dragon Quest VIII, and RPGLand's Hindman lauded the music as "gorgeously crafted".
 The gameplay and combat system polarized reviews; some reviewers found it a refreshing mix of styles from other role-playing games, with Joystiq's Sinan Kubba calling it a "triumph", while others noted its difficulty, and similarity to similar games.